 - it’s is completely optional, if you want to add food color or not. if you want to go with natural food color you can also use Safranin.

-- if you want to taste this dish with pineapple cuts, you add yellow food color rather than other food colors.
+- if you want to taste this dish with pineapple cuts, you add yellow food colors rather than other food colors.

-- Finally add 1/2 cup of ghee and fried dry fruits, cardamom powder into suji mixture and mix the mixture vigorously.
+- Finally add 1/2 cup of ghee and fried dry fruits, and cardamom powder into the suji mixture and mix the mixture vigorously.

 - Now the Kesari bath is ready.
 Take out the Kesari bath from Kadai and pour the bath into the serving bowl and serve the Kesari bath.